Aniket1313/Python-Finance/Stock Price Prediction/README.md

+# Project - Stock Price Prediction using Regression and LSTM

-Project uses Ridge Regression and LSTM Neural Network to predict the price of Stocks given the historical data
+Project uses Ridge Regression and LSTM Network to predict the price of Stocks given the historical data